michellekarik/michellekarik/README.md

 ## Hi there 👋
+My name is Michelle and I'm a 3rd year student currently majoring in Computer Science at B.M.S College of Engineering, Bengaluru.

 - 🔭 I’m currently working on building a mini social app with an exclusive domain user base to make it more useful to my targeted user base.
 - 🌱 I’m currently learning flutter, mobile dev and python
 - 👯 I’m looking to collaborate on any security projects or fun hackathons!